duetds/date-picker/README.md

 ## Changelog

+- `1.3.0`:
+    - Add new theme variable `--duet-border-color` for customising the input's border color.
+Falls back to previous value `--duet-color-text` if not set ([#70](https://github.com/duetds/date-picker/pull/70)).
+    - Improve handling of disallowed characters so that cursor position is maintained.
+    - Add new `duetOpen` and `duetClose` events to correspond with opening and closing the calendar ([#73](https://github.com/duetds/date-picker/pull/73)).
+    - Fix click outside logic so that it works when nested in a shadow DOM ([#65](https://github.com/duetds/date-picker/pull/65)).
 - `1.2.0`:
     - Improvements to screen reader accessibility.
         - Ensure table can be navigated with table navigation commands.